5 things you should know about AI in banking for 2026: insights from a recent panel of experts

 Bhattacharya dropped a necessary reality check on the financials.
 The cost of the technology itself is plummeting.
 The cost of tokens and hosting models on Azure or AWS is a fraction of the value they deliver.

-But, the real cost is the talent.
+But the real cost is talent.

 To build these systems, you need engineers who have built systems at scale.
 You need "architects and builders" who understand how to integrate new AI models into old banking architectures.